Best Restaurants in Budapest by Dish

 Berzenczey u., 1094 Hungary

-There is no other dish in Hungary that better represents the country’s history and influence from its neighbouring Slavic, Turkic and Asiatic regions than Toltott Kaposzta.
+There is no other dish in Hungary that better represents the country’s history and influence from its neighbouring Slavic, Turkic and Asiatic regions than Toltott Kaposzta (stuffed cabbage).

 Traditionally, this dish is made from spiced ground pork and rice that is wrapped in cabbage leaves.
 Then, the wraps are put into a pot of flavourful broth to simmer.
 Many places will often serve this dish with sauerkraut, smoked bacon and Hungarian sausage.